SixArm/sixarm_ruby_ramp/README.md

 * 1.6.x Upgrades for Ruby 1.9.1; improve structure; add methods
 * 1.5.0 Combined all Ruby extension files into one gem
 * 1.0.0 Original

-## License

-You may choose any of these open source licenses:

-  * Apache License
-  * BSD License
-  * CreativeCommons License, Non-commercial Share Alike
-  * GNU General Public License Version 2 (GPL 2)
-  * GNU Lesser General Public License (LGPL)
-  * MIT License
-  * Perl Artistic License
-  * Ruby License

-The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-This license is for the included software that is created by SixArm;
-some of the included software may have its own licenses, copyrights, authors, etc. and these do take precedence over the SixArm license.

-Copyright (c) 2005-2015 Joel Parker Henderson